kalk-ak/omarchy-green-garden-theme/README.md

 ## 🌿 About the Theme

-**Green Garden** is designed to provide a calming and focused environment for work and play.
+This theme was inspired by the default lock screen of Genome Fedora Linux. **Green Garden** is designed to provide a calming and focused environment for work and play.
 The theme features a palette of rich greens, warm earth tones, and clean, high-contrast text, ensuring everything from your terminal to your Waybar is as beautiful as it is functional.

-This theme provides a cohesive style across all core Omarchy components, making your desktop feel truly unified.

 ## 📥 Installation